Breakfast at Maria California

 Mariscos Bismarkcito

-You can’t visit La Paz and not eat at one of the oldest restaurants in town.
-Bismarkcito has been serving food in La Paz since 1968.
-Their specialty is the fresh caught seafood.
-Plus they serve oysters and other fish dishes prepared to your liking from their laidback palapa bar.
+A visit to La Paz isn’t complete until you eat at one of the oldest restaurants in the city.
+That restaurant – Bismarkcito has been serving food in La Paz since 1968 and specializes in fresh caught seafood, oysters and other fish recipes prepared to your liking.

 MARISCOS BISMARKCITO